iamaldren/MessagingAPI/README.md

 The integration tests are using an embedded Mongodb for database transactions.
 Mocking of data is being avoided so the end-to-end code process will be executed.

-`DISCLAIMER`: Though the purpose of an integration test is to check the flow of end-to-end process, including database transactions, it is still advisable to do testing with an actual database instance.
+`WARNING`: Though the purpose of an integration test is to check the flow of end-to-end process, including database transactions, it is still advisable to do testing with an actual database instance.
 Embedded database may behave differently compared to the actual one.

 ### Unit Tests